 If you love black coffee, a cup of Starbucks Pike Place can ease you into the hot coffee menu.

 It is brewed with high-quality coffee beans and has rich notes of toasted nuts and cocoa which are synonymous with the coffee beans from Latin America.
 You can add your choice of flavored syrup such as classic syrup, vanilla bean, or brown sugar.
 You can also add a splash of heavy cream.

 A Grande size of Starbucks Pike Place Roast has 310 mg of caffeine as compared to 360 mg for blonde roast brewed coffee.

 3. Blonde Vanilla Latte

-If you prefer a mellow and smooth latte without the burnt flavors of dark roast espresso, this latte is just what you need.
+If you prefer a sweet, mellow, and smooth latte without the burnt flavors of dark roast espresso, a blonde vanilla latte is just what you need.

 Between the sweetness of steamed milk and vanilla syrup and the mellow blonde espresso, you need not dollop your drink with extra sweeteners and flavors.

 However, customization options abound to cut down or increase the caffeine content and calories.
-A Grande cup of blonde vanilla latte delivers 150mg of caffeine and 250 calories.
+A grande cup of this sweet hot coffee from Starbucks delivers 150 mg of caffeine and 250 calories.

 4. Honey Almond Milk Flat White

 This is an all-year-round creamy and nutty drink with the sweetness of honey.